 ECA places a high priority on the security of personal information.
-We maintain your membership information (where applicable), the website and all associated data with reasonable electronic, technical, administrative and physical safeguards (as appropriate) to protect against loss, unauthorised access, destruction, misuse, modification and improper disclosure.
+We maintain your subscription information (where applicable), the website and all associated data with reasonable electronic, technical, administrative and physical safeguards (as appropriate) to protect against loss, unauthorised access, destruction, misuse, modification and improper disclosure.
 Whilst we have done all of this, we cannot guarantee that your information collected through this website is secure.

 The information you provide to ECA, including registration information and your account password are stored securely by ECA.
 Passwords are used on this website.
 Please help us to keep your information secure by not using an obvious login name or password, by changing your password regularly and by ensuring that you do not divulge your password to any other person.
 If you become aware or suspect that your password may be used unlawfully or without your consent please tell us as soon as possible by contacting our Data Management Team in accordance with the ‘Contacts and Complaints’ section at the bottom of this page.
 At its sole discretion we may bar the use of your password from time to time due to security or other concerns or for general administration purposes.